huanlui/chord-suggester/README.md

     /tmp/my_tfjs_model
 ```

-Note that the input path used above is a subfolder generated automatically by `Keras` when it
+Note that the input path used above is a sub-folder generated automatically by `Keras` when it
 saved a tf.keras model in the ModelCheckpoint layer.

 The output folder will contain a .json file ready to be copied to frontend `public` folder.

-In order to easily convert all the generated models and copy to frontend directory, two scripts are provided.
+In order to easily convert all the generated models and copy them to frontend directory, two scripts are provided.
 They can be found in `model` folder, where all the generated models are saved:

 * `convert-all-models.sh`: converts all the models (files with .h5 extensions) to `TensorFlow.js` models (a folder starting with `tfjs_model`).
 To execute, from a  terminal type: